bobmagicii/queue-server/README.md

 ## Add Command to Queue

+Add a new shell command to the queue.
 Everything after `cmd` is the command that will be executed by the queue.

 * Phar: `$ php queue.phar cmd echo lol`
 * Source: `$ php bin/queue.php cmd echo lol`